home-assistant/companion.home-assistant/docs/notifications/actionable.md

               title: "Title" # The button title
             - action: "URI"
               title: "Open Url"
-              uri: "https://google.com" # URL to open when action is selected
+              uri: "https://google.com" # URL to open when action is selected, can also be a lovelace view
 ```

 When an action is selected an event named `ios.notification_action_fired` for iOS and `mobile_app_notification_action` for Android will be emitted on the Home Assistant event bus.
 Below is an example payload.